Robrusch/SPARSE/README.md

 *utils.py*: a utility module containing handy functions for the further analysis of numerical results obtained using SPARSE.

-*example.py*: a script that automatically calculates and writes two examples of working CSV files.
+*example.py*: a script that automatically calculates an example potential matrix and writes it into two CSV files compatible with SPARSE.

 *SPARSE-tutorial.ipynb*: an IPython notebook tutorial for SPARSE.